Academic Statement of Purpose

 What is it?

-Each applicant must submit a Statement of Purpose (SOP).
-The Statement of Purpose is one of your primary opportunities to help the admissions committee understand your academic objectives and determine if you are a good match for the program you are applying to.
+Each applicant must submit an academic statement of purpose (ASOP).
+The ASOP is one of your primary opportunities to help the admissions committee understand your academic objectives and determine if you are a good match for the program you are applying to.
 The goal of this document is to impress upon the admissions committee that you have solid background and experience in your area of interest and that you have the potential to be successful in graduate study.

 Why is it important?

-The SOP is one of the most important pieces of your graduate school application because it:
+The ASOP is one of the most important pieces of your graduate school application because it:

 Introduce yourself and your academic interests